IsaFaviere/Project/README.md

-Project Structure
+**Project Structure**

-app/Http/Controllers/BookController.php
+-	app/Http/Controllers/BookController.php
-app/Http/Controllers/StoreController.php
+-	pp/Http/Controllers/StoreController.php

-Summary of Controller Methods
+**Summary of Controller Methods**

-BookController
+**BookController**

-index(): Returns all books with their respective stores. store(Request $request): Creates a new book after validation. show(Book $book): Displays details of a specific book and its stores. update(Request $request, Book $book): Updates an existing book after validation. destroy(Book $book): Deletes a specific book.
+-	index(): Returns all books with their respective stores.
+-	store(Request $request): Creates a new book after validation.
+-	show(Book $book): Displays details of a specific book and its stores.
-StoreController
+-	update(Request $request, Book $book): Updates an existing book after validation.
+-	destroy(Book $book): Deletes a specific book.

+**StoreController**

-index(): Returns all stores with their respective books. store(Request $request): Creates a new store after validation. show(Store $store): Displays details of a specific store and its books. update(Request $request, Store $store): Updates an existing store after validation. destroy(Store $store): Deletes a specific store.
+-	index(): Returns all stores with their respective books.
+-	store(Request $request): Creates a new store after validation.
+-	show(Store $store): Displays details of a specific store and its books.
+-	update(Request $request, Store $store): Updates an existing store after validation.
+-	destroy(Store $store): Deletes a specific store.

 --------------
 Assessment Test - Backend